 &language store specifies the Windows system language that a keyboard should be associated with.
 It is not used on

-other platforms, which instead use the
+other platforms, which previously used the

 If the specified language is available on the user's system, Keyman Desktop will install it and register an input method for that language.
 The Keyman Desktop keyboard will then be activated whenever the language is selected using Windows' language selector in the task bar.

-LANGUAGE statement is deprecated and this
+LANGUAGE statement and the

-&language store should be used instead.
+metadata should be used to define the language data instead.

 store(&language) "x401" c Use this keyboard with the Arabic locale

 store(&language) "9, 1" c Use this keyboard with the US English locale